 Everything I had ever known in life changed the Morning of January, 13th 2003.
 I remember feeling like I came down with the flu, except it was a little different.
 My abdomen was tighter and I just wasn’t quite feeling like myself.
 I happened to be in class with my best friend and telling her how I was feeling.
 She said “maybe you are pregnant” in a joking manner.
 My heart sank instantly.
 Could that be it?

 2 weeks after my 17th Birthday I found myself in the bathroom of a Burger King 2 blocks away from my high school taking a pregnancy test on my lunch break.
 It seems as though it showed a bright pink line almost instantly.
 I for sure thought I wasn’t reading it right.
 My friend and I went back to her house, ordered a pizza and waited for the urge to pee again.
 This couldn’t have been real.
 I was taking nursing classes at the Tech Center and I had plans.
 This was not one of them.
-To my surprise the second test came back just as positive as the first.
-All I could do was cry.
+To my surprise, the second test came back just as positive as the first.

 I felt so guilty.
 I was always a good kid.
 I didn’t drink or smoke.
 Never really went out with friends.
 I had good grades.
 How could I let this happen?
 Telling my mom and grandparents that I was pregnant was by far the hardest thing I have ever had to do.
 They were always so proud of everything I have done, I knew telling them would crush them.
 I remember my grandparents not speaking to me for weeks.
 It killed me.
 I didn’t even think about the impact being pregnant would have on my own life.
 I was so worried about what everyone else thought.
-And of course it was the typical girl gets pregnant, boy is no where to be found textbook teen pregnancy.
+And of course, it was the typical girl gets pregnant, the boy is nowhere to be found textbook teen pregnancy.
 I wouldn’t dream of having an abortion.
 Could I give my baby to someone else to raise?

-It was a long 9 months to say the least.
+It was a long 9 months, to say the least.
 I went into my senior year 8 months pregnant.
 Friends disappeared, people gossiped and stared.
 It was not easy, but I was determined to finish school and get my diploma.
 I was going to prove everyone wrong and show them that with hard work anything can be done.
 The morning of October 1st I remember having back pain.
 My teacher noticed I was in pain and called my mom.
-We went straight to the hospital and after 4 days of active labor I delivered a beautiful 7lb 2oz baby girl.
+We went straight to the hospital and after 4 days of active labor, I delivered a beautiful 7lb 2oz baby girl.

 I remember just staring into her eyes and thinking now what?
 I read the books, watched the movies, but to have her in my arms was a different story.
 A friend who came to visit us in the hospital changed her first diaper because I was mortified I was going to hurt her.
 She was so tiny and perfect.

 God has blessed me in countless ways.
 It hasn’t been an easy journey, but it’s one I don’t regret.
 I learned so much about life and true love.
 Entering motherhood a little early has brought me so many struggles that I never expected to deal with.
 But at the end of the day, after wiping snotty noses and endless nights of listening to a crying baby, it’s worth it.
 My daughter gave me purpose.
 She helped me figure out what I want to do with the rest of my life.
-Of course it’s no where near ideal to be a teen parent, and I would never want that for my own daughter, but it’s also not the end of the world.
+Of course, it’s nowhere near ideal to be a teen parent, and I would never want that for my own daughter, but it’s also not the end of the world.
 I wanted to share my story in hopes to inspire and change people’s thoughts on teen moms.